vectordotdev/vector/docs/specs/component.md

     example, the `prometheus_exporter` sink MUST NOT emit this event.
 - Properties
   - `count` - REQUIRED, the number of Vector events.
-  - `byte_size` - REQUIRED, the cumulative in-memory byte size of all events sent.
+  - `byte_size` - REQUIRED, the estimated JSON byte size of all events sent.
   - `output` - OPTIONAL, for components that can use multiple outputs, the name of the output that events were sent to.
 For events sent to the default output, this value MUST be `_default`.